yitbarekgitore/the-hairy-potter/README.md

 ```

 Once complete, push your branch to Github, create a pull request and merge your branch into master.
 Then pull down the new master to your machine.

+## The Hairy Potter - Part III

+In this exercise, you are going to use `json-server` to expose a API containing JSON representations of pottery items, and then write JavaScript to get data from the API.

+1. Create an `api` sub-directory in your project directory.
+1. In that directory, create a `pottery.json` file.
+1. In that file, create a `pottery` resource array and create 5 pottery JSON representations in that array.
+Each one should all of the properties listed in Part 1 of this exercise.
+1. Start `json-server`.
+1. Instead of building your array from the 3 functions you defined in Part 1, use `fetch` to get the data from your API.
+1. Once you have the data, use it for Part 2 of this exercise.